BTK-Commmunity/BTK/README.md

 # BTK - Better Toolkit

-BTK is designed to be a easier to use and more lightweigth alternative to GTK
+BTK is designed to be a easier to use and more lightweight alternative to GTK

 ## Features